Spider-Man in other media: Comic strips

-Radios
+Radio

 In 1995, BBC Radio commissioned a Spider-Man radio play which aired on BBC Radio 1 over 50 episodes on week days between January 15, 1996, and March 24, 1996.
 The performance was co-produced by Brian May, who also contributed to the musical arrangement and wrote and performed the theme tune.

 The scope of the story included a number of familiar characters from the Spider-Man comic books as well as key figures from the Marvel Universe such as the Fantastic Four, Namor the Submariner, and Doctor Doom.
 The role of Spider-Man was performed by William Dufris.
 The cast list included EastEnders star Anita Dobson.